remiolsen/radQC/README.md

 * `--trim_truncate 130` This is to trim the reads to a uniform length.
 Traditionally Stacks only supported uniform lengths, so consider skipping if the libraries have a much longer insert than 300 nt.
 * `--enzyme ecoRI` NGI rad-seq data made from digestion fragments of ecoRI
 * `--trim_head 5` EcoRI have a cut site / overhang (AATTC) that can lead to low complexity and low quality sequecing in the first 5 cycles.
 You can check if this the case by running fastQC on the raw data, but this parameter will trim the first 5 nts.
+* `--process_radtags_options='--disable-rad-check'` When we are trimming the cut site we need to instruct process_radtags to not check ecoRI sequences
 * `-profile singularity` Container system supported on UPPMAX